-Takeaway pizza is also a good choice for cheap eats in Copenhagen.
+Takeaway pizza is also a recommended choice for cheap eats in Copenhagen.
 There are many pizza shops around Copenhagen, and the price usually starts from 60 DKK.

 Where to eat the best pizza in Copenhagen? : Pizzeria La Fiorita

-There are vegan pizza choices as well, along with other Italian dishes such as Bruschetta, Lasagna, Fettuccine, Tortellini, etc.
+There are vegan pizza choices and other Italian dishes such as Bruschetta, Lasagna, Fettuccine, Tortellini, etc.

 Location: Charlotte Ammundsens Plads 2, kld.
 Hjørnet af Nansensgade, 1359 Kbh.
 K.

-If you’d like to have a Greek meal in Copenhagen, Samos can be a good choice.
-Samos is a budget greek restaurant with “all you can eat” buffet.
-Although the food selection is limited, food is is good and tasty.
+If you’d like to have a Greek meal in Copenhagen, Samos can be the right choice.
+Samos is a budget greek restaurant with an “all you can eat” buffet.
+Although the food selection is limited, the food is tasty.

 Price: The buffer is 60 ~ 79 DKK (can be changed)

 Limitation: The restaurant is small with many tables, so you might feel uncomfortable if you have intimacy problems.